-Meet students from other fields, read a book, join a discussion, and enjoy a meal.
+Meet students from other fields, read a book, and join a discussion.

 Hosted by the Graduate School’s Office of Academic and Student Affairs and Office of Graduate Student Life, book clubs are a great way to meet other students, learn practical life lessons, and have a good time.